Everything You Need to Know About Brazilian Blowouts

 You've heard of it, you've seen the dramatic before and after shots on Instagram, and you may have even looked into getting it done yourself.
-For some, the Brazilian Blowout has become notorious in the hair realm for its transformative (and dare we say, life-changing) qualities, especially if you spend a good hour fighting with the round brush after lathering up.
+For some, the Brazilian Blowout treatment has become notorious in the hair realm for its transformative (and dare we say, life-changing) qualities, eliminating frizz and promoting intense shine.
 There are a few similar treatments out there that adopt the moniker, so before committing to one, you'll want to make sure the original Brazilian Blowout is what your salon carries—brazilianblowout.com has a comprehensive list of participating outposts nationwide.

 To help us bust the myths circulating around the beauty world, we asked hairstylist Jennifer Matos of New York City's Rita Hazan Salon to give us a crash-course on the treatment.
 "It works on just about every type and texture, even fine hair," she tells us.
 "Especially in the summer when humidity affects everyone, it can be game-changing, and your hair will be much easier to manage."
 Read on for your cheat sheet on the Brazilian Blowout.